Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 Testing information can be found in separate [Testing.md file.](https://github.com/szilG/Yes-I-Do-Wedding-Agency/blob/main/TESTING.md)

 ## Deployment
-This project was developed [Visual Studio Code](https://code.visualstudio.com/) using git and pushed to GitHub using the built in function within Visual Studio Code.
+This project was developed [Visual Studio Code](https://code.visualstudio.com/) using git and pushed to GitHub using the built-in function within Visual Studio Code.
 To deploy this project

 1. From the menu select Settings.
 ![Settings button](https://content.codecademy.com/courses/freelance-1/unit-3/git%20setup/githubsettings.png)
 2. Scroll down to the GitHub Pages section.
-3. Under Source click the drop-down menu labelled None and select **Main/Master** branch and click the Save button.
+3. Under Source click the drop-down menu labeled None and select **Main/Master** branch and click the Save button.
     You will see -Your site is published at http://username.io/repository-name/ above.
 ![GitHub pages section](https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/githubpagesscreenshot.png)
 4. The website is now deployed.